What will the referendum question be?

 What about drug driving?

-We would also like to see a public education campaign around drug driving, that would use some of the same techniques that have been so successful in changing behaviour around drunk driving.
+Drug driving will remain illegal.
+We are expecting the Government to invest some of the new cannabis levy into a public education campaign around drug driving, using some of the same techniques that have been so successful in changing behaviour around drunk driving.
+It’s likely more resources will go into testing drivers for impairment, for both drugs and alcohol.